e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Domesticated Barban Goat.md

 ---

 # Article
-Entomology The scientific name of the Domesticated [[Updated Journals/[WA] Countries/Barban|Barban]] Goat is Capra Barbanensis Domestica.
+Entomology The scientific name of the Domesticated [[Barban|Barban]] Goat is Capra Barbanensis Domestica.
 The name "Capra" is the genus name for goats, while "Barbanensis" refers to its origin in the region of [[Barban]] and "Domestica" highlights its domestication.

 Taxonomy Kingdom: Animalia Phylum: Chordata Class: Mammalia Order: Artiodactyla Family: Bovidae Genus: Capra Species: C. barbanensis domestica